claysmyth/rcs-database/code/README.md

 To add new session-types to an existing project, either:
     1. Edit './database_jsons/project_sessiontype_keywords.json'
-    2. In an SCBS session, add the comment "Add '<sessionType>' to '<project>'" in the 'comment' box of the Report window.
+    2. In an SCBS session, add the comment "Add {sessionType} to {project}" in the 'comment' box of the Report window.

 It is also possible to explicitly add a session to a Project without a session-type.
 Simply:
     1. In an SCBS session, enter "<Project Name>" into the 'comment' box of the Report window.